 Bee stings, no doubt, come with an excruciating pain that can keep your pet in utter discomfort.
 Hence, apart from removing the stinger, efforts must be made to relieve the discomfort.
 You can start by placing an ice pack wrapped in a cloth on the sting point.
 Do this in 5 minutes intervals.
 An alternative to this is baking soda.
 You can apply this gently to the sting site every few hours to reduce discomfort.

 While some bee stings could get mild after a few hours, others could worsen.
 As a result, you need to closely monitor your pet after a bee sting to know if the reaction is mild or acute.

 If the reaction worsens after 24 hours, you should contact a reliable veterinarian for professional support.

 Your pet could be hospitalized for two days for quality and quicker recovery after a bee sting.
 During this period, the veterinary doctor could, depending on diagnosis, administer corticosteroids, epinephrine, and intravenous fluids.

 Contact Your Veterinarian

-After removing the stinger, call your veterinarian to determine what your next steps should be.
-You may need to administer an antihistamine, but you’ll need to consult with your vet for proper dosing.
-Keep an eye on your pet over the next several hours to make sure the sting site recovers.
-If you observe swelling that doesn’t decrease over time, you should notify your vet.
+After removing the stinger, call your veterinarian to determine your next steps.
+You may need to administer an antihistamine, but you’ll need to consult your vet for proper dosing.
+Keep an eye on your pet over the next several hours to ensure the sting site recovers.
+If you observe swelling that doesn’t decrease over time, notify your vet.
 You may need to take your pet for professional medical treatment.

 Emergency Veterinary Care in Edina, Minnesota